 At last, fall is such a pepper season.
 A few more weeks and we will be buying peppers from Mexico.
 So, I went ahead and deconstructed one of my favourite childhood meals.

-In my world, there is a magic to a meal that can be chopped, stirred together and later on taste delicious.
+In my world, there is magic in a meal that can be chopped, stirred together and later on taste delicious: sweet potato skillet Tex Mex style, quinoa skillet with chicken and garden veggies, fish skillet with vegetables and chicken and cauliflower skillet.
 I love messy one plate/bowl/skillet meals with all my heart.
 They are just so damn easy to serve and reserve.
 I am a BIG lover of leftovers that can be easily dumped into a container and voila, you have lunch.
 Assembling meals is not my favourite.
 I just don’t have time.

 Buddha bowls are great.
 And so are Mason jar salads.
 And tacos.
 But nothing.
 I repeat absolutely n-o-t-h-i-n-g beats one pot meals if you are a mom of 2+ kids.
 That is a special condition.
 For now, at least, my friends.
 For now.
 This time is special.
 In maaaaaaaaany different ways.